tja2000/GettingCleaningData/README.md

 6. Create a new DS with sames number of colmuns as the previous ones
 7. Add an extra colmun called Datatype (TEST=0 or TRAIN=1)

+# How to use the script?
+## Assumptions
+The script assume that it is run from the directory where the data resides including the subfolders as extracted from the zip:
+Thus:
+UCI HAR Dataset <- script should be run from here, all other TXT files as in the ZIP must also be here.
+  \test\...
+  \train\...

+Run the script, no parameters are needed.
+The results are in CleanSamsungS.txt

 # CODEBOOK